 But, the first step toward holograms more than 400 years ago by the Italian scientist Giambattista della Porta, was a holographic illusion using objects in a room.

-Della Porta, the inventor of the camera obscura, called the illusion “How we may see in a Chamber things that are not” in his 1589 work Magia Naturalis.
+Della Porta, the inventor of the camera obscura, called the illusion, “How we may see in a chamber things that are not,” in his 1589 work Magia Naturalis.
 He writes: “Let there be a chamber wherein no other light comes, unless by the door or window where the spectator looks in.
-Let the whole window or part of it be of glass, as we use to do to keep out the cold.
-But let one part be polished, that there may be a Looking-glass on both sides, whence the spectator must look in.
+Let the whole window or part of it be of glass, as we used to do to keep out the cold.
+But let one part be polished, that there may be a looking-glass on both sides, whence the spectator must look in.
 For the rest do nothing.
 Let pictures be set over against this window, marble statues and suchlike.
 For what is without will seem to be within, and what is behind the spectator's back, he will think to be in the middle of the house, as far from the glass inward, as they stand from it outwardly, and clearly and certainly, that he will think he sees nothing but truth.”

 Today, we know the illusion as “Pepper’s Ghost” after the scientist John Henry Pepper who popularized it in 19th-century theater productions.
 (See “The History of Pepper’s Ghost” by Trevor Hogg in the April 7, 2022 edition of HoloWire.)